henriquestiagoo/badgeify/README.md

 cp "${BINARY_PATH}/<product-name>" /usr/local/bin
 ```

-As this last operation requires admin privileges, make sure to prepend running the script with sudo.
-You can save this script as create-binary.sh, and run it with:
+As this last operation requires admin privileges, make sure to prepend running the script with `sudo`.
+You can save this script as `create-binary.sh`, and run it with:

 ```sh
 sudo ./create-binary.sh